-The Derby is by far the most prestigious of all the five flat races with prize money this year predicted to be over £1.325 million with over £750,000 to the winner.
+The Derby is by far the most prestigious of all the five flat races with prize money this year predicted to be over £1.625 million (the biggest ever) with over £920,000 to the winner.
 It is often referred to as the ‘Blue Riband’ of flat racing and commands global TV audiences second only to the Grand National and Cheltenham.
 The race is run over the same left handed course and distance as the Oaks (1 mile, 4 furlongs and 10 yards – 2400 meters), the main difference is this race is open to both colts and fillies.
 The race also serves as the middle race of the triple crown with the 2000 Guineas and the St Leger.
 The 2000 Guineas acts as the major trail race for the Derby.

 Following the success of the Oaks Stakes in 1779 it was decided to issue another race the following year named after the host of the race, the 12th Earl of Derby.
 The first race was held on the 4th May 1780 over one mile and was won by Diomed owned by the then stewed of the Jockey Club, Sir Charles Bunbury.
 In 1784 the race was lengthened to 1 ½ miles and in 1787 the Earl of Derby himself saw success with his horse, Sir Peter Teazle.

 For most of its history the race was generally run midweek to coincide with the Epsom Fair, a day in which huge crowds would travel by rail from London to enjoy the Derby and other entertainment.
 This changed to the first Saturday in June in 1995 where it has remained since.
 As with the Oaks the race has always been run at Epsom downs except for during the two world wars where it was moved to Newmarket under the name ‘New Derby’.